Planning an Alaskan Vacation: Where and When to Go

 Denali, Fairbanks, and the Interior

-If you want the most varied wildlife-watching, head for Denali National Park.
-You may see Dall sheep, mountain goats, wolves, and maybe even bears here in its wide swaths of untouched wilderness, centered around the highest peak in North America.
-Fairbanks is a fascinating mix of natural history and culture, with everything from Athabascan fiddling and a chance to roam with reindeer.
-But the busy season is winter, when droves come to see the northern lights and quintessentially Alaskan activities like dog mushing and ice art.
+If you want the most varied and accessible wildlife viewing in the state, head for Denali National Park.
+You may see Dall sheep, mountain goats, wolves, and maybe even bears in the wide swaths of untouched wilderness, all centered around the highest peak in North America.
+Fairbanks has a fascinating mix of natural history and culture, with everything from Athabascan fiddling and gold panning to a chance to roam with reindeer.
+But the busiest season here is winter, when droves come to see the northern lights and quintessentially Alaskan activities like dog mushing and ice carving.

 Kodiak and Southwest Alaska

 Southwest Alaska’s communities are small and remote—so they’re perfect for watching wildlife.
-Alaska’s “Emerald Isle,” Kodiak is popular for bear-viewing tours to nearby Katmai National Park; it also has a rich Alaska Native heritage.
-Farther west, Dillingham offers unparalleled fishing at the head of the world’s most famous salmon fishery, Bristol Bay.
-The lush islands of Dutch Harbor/Unalaska are a birder and eco-tourist’s paradise.
-The Pribilof Islands contain some of the state’s richest coastline, dotted with colonies of walruses, seals, and seabirds.
+Alaska’s “Emerald Isle,” Kodiak, is popular for bear-viewing tours to nearby Katmai National Park; it also has a rich Alaska Native heritage.
+Farther west, Dillingham offers unparalleled fishing at the head of the world’s most ecologically intact (and most famous) salmon fishery, Bristol Bay.
+The lush islands of Unalaska/Dutch Harbor are a birder and ecotourist’s paradise.
+The Pribilof Islands contain some of the state’s richest coastline, dotted with colonies of walruses, fur seals, and seabirds.

 The Arctic

-In the Arctic Circle, the sun really does vanish for a while in the winter then returns to provide 24-hour light during the summer.
-This creates an unbelievably lush, short-lived ecosystem.
+In the Arctic Circle, the sun really does vanish for a while in the winter—then returns to provide 24-hour light during the summer.
+This creates an unbelievably lush but short-lived ecosystem.
 This is also the only part of Alaska where you’ll encounter polar bears.
-Remote Arctic communities can be reached only by small plane and preserve deeply rooted indigenous traditions.
+Remote Arctic communities can be reached only by small plane and preserve deeply rooted Indigenous traditions.

 When to Go